the practical kitchen

 mini honey butter biscuits stacked on top of each other

-To make these flaky biscuits you’re going to build those layers of butter in two ways.
+To make light and flaky biscuits you need to build those layers of cold butter in two ways:

-The second way borrows from a technique called lamination, which involves folding the dough to create horizontal layers of butter within the dough before cutting it.
+2. The second way borrows from a technique called lamination, which involves layering the dough on top of itself to create horizontal layers of butter before cutting it.

 Toss the cold pieces of butter in the dry ingredients and pinch them between your thumbs and fingers, coating each piece of butter with flour as they get smaller and smaller.